-Damiana: traditionally used to support circulation, and a healthy libido* damiana’s true qualities increase desire and enthusiasm with warmth and excitement, allowing us to be more open, and connected, even if just within ourselves.
-A lovely one for tea or in chocolate truffles.
+Damiana: Traditionally used to support circulation, and has historically been prized for promoting a healthy libido.
+Damiana’s true qualities increase desire and enthusiasm with warmth and excitement, allowing us to be more open, and connected, even if just within ourselves.
+A lovely one for tea or in chocolate truffles.*

 Many of these herbs can be used in combination with food, and desserts – especially with cacao!

-To set the mood; we light candles, prepare tea (a bath time favorite is our Cup of Calm), listen to soft, soothing music, and soak for long periods with a good book, or just simply being.
+To set the mood, we light candles, prepare tea (a bath time favorite is our Cup of Calm tea), listen to soft, soothing music, and soak for long periods with a good book, or just simply being.
 It’s a great time to focus on your breath or do gentle self-massage.

 Here are a few of our favorite items we carry with us:

-- Herbal tea is always there for you and convenient to take on the go.
-Cup of Calm is our favorite if you need a moment to take a deep breath to feel like yourself again.
+Herbal tea is always there for you and convenient to take on the go.
+H+H Stress Relief is our favorite if you need a moment to take a deep breath to feel like yourself again.
 It helps you relax, anytime.*

 These pleasurable acts of self-love help us feel inspired, loving, receptive, and liberated.

 †Safety is a concern for users of kava.
 People, especially those with liver disease or liver problems, or persons who are taking drugs that can affect the liver, should talk with their health care practitioner before using kava.